 The debut cookie flavors for the new shop include chocolate chip, cookies and cream, funfetti, snickerdoodle, white chocolate macadamia and a “cookie of the month” such as lemon bar, mint chip, strawberry cheesecake or toffee walnut fudge.
 Follow them on Facebook as the cookie of the month is announced there at the beginning of each month.

 The first ice cream flavors will include birthday cake, butter pecan, cookies and cream, cookie dough, mint chip, rocky road, salted caramel, and vanilla.
-There is a also custom signature ice cream flavor coming soon to be called Bear Batter.
+There is also a custom signature ice cream flavor coming soon to be called Bear Batter.

 You know you want one of these babies!
 But before I let you loose to head over to Fisherman’s Wharf, I had the opportunity to interview Joseph and I wanted to share a little bit more about Baked Bear since it is new to the city.